Open Positions

 Personal Qualifications

-Salary and benefits will be based on the Collective Agreement for the German Public Service Sector (TV-L, 75%.).
-The experience level depends on qualifications.
+The position is funded for 3.5 years.
+Salary and benefits are based on the Collective Agreement for the Public Service of the German Federal states (TV-L, 75%).

 Application deadline, selection and expected start date